marklogic-community/marklogicworkflow/documentation/bpmn2-spec.md

-Cheat sheet guide for the BPMN2 spec
+# Cheat sheet guide for the BPMN2 spec

+A copy of the [BPMN2 spec](./bpmn2omg/10-06-02.pdf) PDF is also available.

-Activities supported in the spec:-
+## Activities supported in the spec

 - Task
 - Manual Task -> External (E.g. paper based) task to process engine